synapsecns/sanguine/tools/abigen/README.md

 )

 func init() {
+  if flag.Lookup("test.v") == nil {
 	  panic("could not import dev package: this package is meant to define dependencies, not be imported.")
+  }
 }
 ```